 - The College of Community and Public Service current operating Bylaws.

-The College of Community and Public Service has a very participative and committed faculty and staff serving on various committees throughout the campus.
-Committee participation is a very importance part of college governance here at the College of Community and Public Service.
-Faculty representatives from all four of our academic units work diligently to ensure accuracy, equity, and accountability throughout our college.
-Committee elections are held in March/April of each academic year.
-Each position has a designated term length.
-For more information click the links below.
+The College of Community and Public Service has a very committed faculty and staff serving on various committees throughout the campus.
+Committee participation ensures accuracy, equity, and accountability throughout our college.
+Committee elections are held in March or April.